Game

 Activate

-1. Groups begin at color-coded motivation stations:
+1. Groups start at color-coded motivation stations:

 2. One learner at each station turns over the top “I won’t” mood card.
 The rest of the group briefly acts out the emotion on the card.
-Alternatively, the teacher calls out an "I won't" feeling or emotion, and all students act it out before going to a motivation station.
-Kids pretend to be in the mood, then go to a motivation station to motivate their mood.
+Alternatively, the teacher calls out the emotion, and all learners act it out before rotating stations.
+Place the card at the bottom of the pile after acting it out.

 Close the Lesson